 There is a special quality to the silence of Tuli.
 Indeed, it may be disturbed by the whisper of the wind, the rumbles of elephants or the distant echo of a lion’s roar, but beneath those sounds lies a blanket of silence so profound it stills the soul.

 In this almost mystical atmosphere, there are strange ephemeral moments where past and present seem intertwined, and the existence of those gone before seems to flit over the red rocks and beneath the towering baobabs.
 It is a rough and rugged land where bloody history has taken its toll, but concerted effort has restored wilderness to a thriving landscape.

 The Tuli Block is a narrow stretch of land in the southeastern corner of Botswana, sandwiched between South Africa to the south and Zimbabwe to the north and east.
-This strip of land has a colourful history and the Limpopo River, which forms its southern boundary, has born witness to it all.
+This strip of land has a colourful history, and the Limpopo River, which forms its southern boundary, has witnessed it all.

-The Tuli Block extends 350km along the Limpopo River, southwest from its confluence with the Shashe River.
+The Tuli Block extends 350km along the Limpopo River, southwest of its confluence with the Shashe River.
 It comprises mixed-use, fenced and unfenced private properties of varying sizes.
-Some of these are farmed, some hunted and many offer photographic safaris.
-Rustic bush camps are set beneath ancient fever, Ana, nyala and baobab trees, offering budget escapes for intrepid travellers in search of unspoilt wilderness.
+Some are farmed, some hunted, and many offer photographic safaris.
+Rustic bush camps are set beneath ancient fever, Ana, nyala and baobab trees, offering budget escapes for intrepid travellers searching for unspoilt wilderness.

 The Northern Tuli Game Reserve